Evert-Arends/myRemote-client/README.md

 All of this is still useless, if you haven't downloaded the Client.
 With this Client you can register your devices.
-If you don't have the Client yet, click on 'Download', and install the Client for your OS.
+If you don't have the Client yet, click on 'Download', and choose the Client for your OS.

 Now we can register a device.
 There are a few steps to do this.
 First place the client folder in a easy place to find.
 In this example I place it on the desktop.